PEAK-Legacy/Trellis/README.txt

 ``to_add`` attribute, and gets the *future* value of the ``items`` attribute.
 This future value is initially created by calling the "todo" cell's function.
 In this case, the todo function returns an empty list, so that's what ``add()`` sees, and adds a value to it.
-As a side effect of accessing this future value, the Trellis schedules a recalculation to occur after the current recalculation is finished.

-(Note, by the way, that you cannot access future values except from inside a ``@modifier`` function, and these in turn can only be called from ``@action`` or non-Trellis code.)
+(Note, by the way, that you cannot access future values except from inside a ``@modifier`` function, which in turn is called from either a rule or from non-Trellis code.)

 In our second example above, we create another ``@modifier`` that adds more than one item to the ``to_add`` attribute.
 This works because only a single